|

 Main theme: Borderland

-1) GOOD DOGS DO STRAY: MEMOIR OF AN IMIGRANT FROM HUNGARY (by Emmerich Koller)
+1) GOOD DOGS DO STRAY: MEMOIR OF AN IMMIGRANT FROM HUNGARY (by Emmerich Koller)

 A summary by the author Emmerich Koller